 The applicable documentation regarding easements or other legal means for access to the control measure for operation, maintenance, and inspection of control measures.

-Construction Inspection and Acceptance: Maintain records of inspections conducted during construction and the permittee’s acceptance of the control measure(s).

-Post Acceptance Oversight: Maintain inspection records with the following minimum information for all inspections conducted to meet the minimum inspection frequency: (A) Inspection date
+Construction Inspection and Acceptance: Maintain records of inspections conducted during construction and the permittee’s acceptance of the control measure(s), including the process and tools used for documenting inspection, the process for inspection follow-up, including determining, implementing, and documenting the nature of the follow up action.
+Long Term Operation and Maintenance and Post Acceptance Oversight: Maintain inspection records with the following minimum information for all inspections conducted to meet the minimum inspection frequency in Part I.E.4.

-Name of inspector
+Inspection date

+Name of inspector and whether the inspector is the permittee (including the permittee’s contractor) or is another entity.

-Control measure identification, including the type of control
+Control measure identification, including the type of control measure

-Owner of the control measure

 Confirmation that the control measure operates in accordance with the approved plan